ttytm/trilum-eote-theme/README.md

-# trilium-theme-eote
+# EOTE - Trillium Notes Theme
-A dark theme for Trilium Notes which is easy on the eyes.
+A dark theme for Trilium Notes which is easy on the eyes and is made for high productivity.
 Inpsired by the github dimmed dark website theme.